 `:?` instead if you are using a format string

 Let’s try it!
-The println! will now look like println!("rect1 is {:?}", rect1);.
+The println! macro call will now look like println!("rect1 is {:?}", rect1);.
 Putting the specifier :? inside the {} tells println! we want to use an output format called Debug.
-Debug is a trait that enables us to print out our struct in a way that is useful for developers so that we can see its value while we are debugging our code.
+Debug is a trait that enables us to print out our struct in a way that is useful for developers so we can see its value while we’re debugging our code.

-Let’s try running with this change and… drat.
+Run the code with this change.
+Drat!
 We still get an error:

 error: the trait bound `Rectangle: std::fmt::Debug` is not satisfied

-Again, though, the compiler has given us a helpful note!
+But again, the compiler gives us a helpful note:

 note: `Rectangle` cannot be formatted using `:?`; if it is defined in your